nodeGame/nodegame/README.md

  - Installation is required only for the server, clients just need their browser windows
  - Integrates smoothly with other libraries (e.g. jQuery, D3.js, etc.) and web services, such as Amazon Mechanical Turk

-## Important!

-The NPM version and the github have diverged.
-The latest and recommended vesion is on github.
-It is, however, a development version with incomplete documentation.
-The version found on NPM is considerably older, it lacks many featurs, but it is relatively stable and contains consistent documentation.

-The instruction for _Quick start_ refers to the old version.
-If you want to try the new version follow the instructions under _Source codes_.

-For further information refer to the documentation in the nodeGame [wiki](https://github.com/nodeGame/nodegame/wiki).

-## Quick start (Old Version)
+## Quick Start (stable version)

-nodeGame comes with a default game installed.
+nodeGame comes with a default game taken from the academic literature of game theory.
 It is called the [Ultimatum](http://en.wikipedia.org/wiki/Ultimatum_game) game.
 To play it follows the steps:

-  1. Download node.js (from http://nodejs.org/)
-  2. From the console type: `npm install nodegame`
-  3. Browse to the nodegame folder and start the server: `node server.js`
+  1. Download the latest version of [node.js](http://nodejs.org) for your platform
+  2. Download the latest version of [git](http://www.git-scm.com) for your platform
+  3. Download and run the install scripts for [Mac/Linux](https://raw.githubusercontent.com/nodeGame/nodegame/master/bin/install.stable.sh) or [Windows](https://raw.githubusercontent.com/nodeGame/nodegame/master/bin/install.stable.cmd)
-  4. Browse to the `./games/ultimatum/server/` folder and start the game logic: `node logic.js`
+  4. Open a terminal and browse to the `nodegame/` folder
+  5. Start the server with the command: `node start/ultimatum-server`
-  5. Open three or more browser windows pointing to `localhost:8080/ultimatum/index.html`
+  6. Open two or more browser tabs pointing to `localhost:8080/ultimatum`

-### There is more...

-  - A waiting room: `localhost:8080/ultimatum/room.html`
-  - A Monitor interface: `localhost:8080/ultimatum/monitor.html`
-  - Real time plotting of the results: `localhost:8080/ultimatum/results.html`
+  7. Open a browser tab pointing to `localhost:8080/ultimatum/monitor.htm`

-## Source codes
+## Source codes (development version)

-All source codes of all repositories of nodeGame and related projects are available at the web page: https://github.com/nodeGame

-### Building from sources (Latest Version)

-Make sure you have installed [git](http://git-scm.com) and [node.js](http://nodejs.org) on your machine.
-Then you can execute the installation file `bin/install.sh`.
-Once you have downloaded the file, in GNU/Linux operating systems you can simply use: `sh install.sh`.
+You can download the development version of nodeGame using the install script for [Mac/Linux](https://raw.githubusercontent.com/nodeGame/nodegame/master/bin/install.latest.sh) or [Windows](https://raw.githubusercontent.com/nodeGame/nodegame/master/bin/install.latest.cmd)

-To keep your development version code base up to date you can use the script in `bin/pull-all.sh`.
+To keep your development version code base up to date you can use the script in `bin/pull-all.sh` (Mac/Linux only).

 ### Code contributions

 Code contributions are welcome, please keep in mind default [Code Conventions](http://javascript.crockford.com/code.html).
+Take special care in deleting all trailing white spaces, removeing any `debugger` statement left in the code, and always add an empty line at the end of each file.
+All comments are automatically process using the [docker](http://jbt.github.io/docker/src/docker.js.html).

 ## License